 Frequently Asked Questions

-What beer should I use in this chili?
 I suggest an amber beer if you don’t have Shiner Bock on hand.
 You don’t want one that has floral notes or anything that’s too sweet because it could throw off the flavors of the chili.
 That said, you could use a stout with chocolate/coffee undertones because it will pair well with heat from the chipotle en adobo.
 However, I’ve never tried that before.

-How can I store Shiner Bock Chili?
 We keep ours in food-safe containers in the fridge for up to a week.
 (However, it never lasts that long!)

-Can I freeze this chili recipe?
+Yes.
 Use your favorite freezer bags or storage containers and freeze for up to three months.

-Can I make this without beer?
 If you don’t drink or are serving folks who don’t drink, substitute 12 oz. of chicken stock for the beer.

-Is it possible to make this chili with a different type of ground meat?
 Yes!
 We’ve made this several times with ground turkey and chicken.
 Since those meats are leaner, I feel like their flavors are less intense, but you certainly can use them if you don’t eat red meat.

-How can I store the rest of the can of chipotles en adobo?
 I chop each chipotle individually and place it with a little bit of adobo sauce into an ice cube tray.
 Freeze them, and once frozen, pop them out of the tray and place in a freezer-safe container for storage until the next time you make this chili or another dish that calls for a chipotle en adobo.

 - Sausage Stuffed Jalapenos would be a delicious appetizer to warm up your guests’ palates for the heat and smokiness of this chili